opendatahub-io/odh-manifests/tests/README.md

 test runner [located here](https://github.com/tmckayus/peak), see the README.md there for complete information.

-The intial tests here verify deployment of a KFDef instance
+The intial tests here verify deployment of an opendatahub instance including jupyterhub and the spark operator.

 There is also a test that verifies the deployment of a notebook server and spark cluster.
 This test requires